 When it comes to incline on a treadmill, there is no definitive answer as to what is best.
-It really depends on your individual fitness goals and what you are trying to achieve with your workout.
-That being said, an incline of 12% is certainly not bad and can be beneficial for many people.
+It depends on your individual fitness goals and what you are trying to achieve with your workout.
+That being said, an incline of 12% is certainly not harmful and can benefit many people.

 If you are training for a race or event, then a 12% incline can also be beneficial.
-It will help you to build up your leg muscles and increase your endurance.
-It is important to remember, however, that you should not do all of your training on an incline.
+It will help you build your leg muscles and increase your endurance.
+However, it is essential to remember that you should not do all of your training on an incline.
 You should also mix things up and do some of your workouts on a flat surface.
 This will help ensure that you are well-rounded and prepared for race day.

-Just make sure that you mix things up and do some of your workouts on a flat surface as well.
-This will help to make sure that you are well-rounded and prepared for anything come race day.
+Just make sure that you mix things up and do some of your workouts on a flat surface.
+This will help to make sure that you are well-rounded and prepared for anything on race day.

-A steeper incline will obviously make the workout more challenging, but it can also help you burn more calories.
+A steeper incline will make the workout more challenging but also help you burn more calories.
 So, what is the ideal incline to use on a treadmill if your goal is to lose weight?
-Well, it really depends on your fitness level and what you’re comfortable with.
+It depends on your fitness level and what you’re comfortable with.

-If you’re just starting out, a moderate incline of around 3-5% is a good place to start.
-As you get more fit, you can gradually increase the incline to make the workout more challenging.
-And, if you really want to maximize your calorie burn, you can try interval training on the treadmill – which means alternating between periods of high and low intensity.
+A moderate incline of around 3-5% is a good place to start if you’re starting.
+You can gradually increase the incline to make the workout more challenging as you get more fit.
+And, if you want to maximize your calorie burn, you can try interval training on the treadmill, which means alternating between high and low-intensity periods.

 Ultimately, the best way to figure out what incline and pace are best for you is to experiment and see what feels comfortable and effective.
 And, of course, always consult with a doctor or certified personal trainer before starting any new workout routine.

-The incline makes it harder to run because your body has to work against gravity to move the belt.
+The incline makes running harder because your body has to work against gravity to move the belt.
 Think about it this way: if you were to set the treadmill to a 0% incline, you would be running on a level surface.
 But when you increase the incline to 10%, you’re essentially making the treadmill equivalent to a very steep hill.

 #1 Benefit of Using Incline on a Treadmill